sjbiaga/pisc/README.md

 actions, including possibly, again itself.

-Unlike π-calculus, where communication occurs unhindered whenever a channel inputs and outputs, in stochastic π-calculus actions have rates, and depending on these there is a "probabilistic" _election_ which determine which channels are elected for input/output.
-Therefore, it is important that there should be a "moment" for this election to consider _all_ enabled actions when selecting the pairs to communicate, or otherwise - if some enabled actions are provisionally "pending" - none.
+Unlike π-calculus, where communication occurs unhindered whenever a channel inputs and outputs, in bioambients actions and capabilities have rates, and depending on these there is a "probabilistic" _election_ which determine which channels are elected for communication/movement.
+Therefore, it is important that there should be a "moment" for this election to consider _all_ enabled actions when selecting the pairs to communicate/move, or otherwise - if some enabled actions are provisionally "pending" - none.

 Thus, in advance, it is always known which (as well as how many of _the same_)